 If you want to limit the amount of your exposure to the US courts, simply remove all the assets from US soil.
 This is obviously impossible to do with assets such as real estate located in the United States – but is very easy, legal and possible to move liquid funds offshore, to be held in a foreign trust or foreign company and foreign bank account.

 D. As a general matter, foreign asset protection trusts work best if they are established at a time when there are no significant pending or current creditors.
 If established when creditors are already on the scene, they are less effective and may create problems for those who assist in their creation.

 Weitz v.
 Weitz, 2012 NY Slip Op 30767(U), N.Y.Sup.Ct.
 No. 016811-08 (March 22, 2012)

 This is nothing new, fraudulent transfers of assets that are designed to “hinder or delay” creditors have, and will continue to face problems.
-A cook Islands trust is still an excellent planning tool.
-However, it is obviously much less (or not) effective if there is fraudulent transfer of assets involved.
-This case is far from over, time will tell if the trustee’s will hand over the funds to US courts, or they will fulfill their fiduciary duty within the Cook Islands to safeguard the assets of the beneficiary.
+A Cook Islands trust is still an excellent planning tool.
+This case is far from over, time will tell if the trustees will hand over the funds to US courts, or they will fulfil their fiduciary duty within the Cook Islands to safeguard the assets of the beneficiary.

-Flag Theory, asset protection and internationalization planning can be useful, and you might not need a complicated trust set up.
-A simple foreign company might be enough to deter any frivolous lawsuit.
-You can learn more about these things by joining our FT Intel Society.
-You can also compare internationalization options at incorporations.io, passports.io and bankaccounts.io.
-If you need personalized advice on how to optimize your business and personal finances, you can check how we can help you or email us at [email protected].
+Asset protection planning can be useful, and you might not need a complex trust set up.
+If you need personalized advice on how to protect your business and personal finances, check out how we can help you or email us at [email protected].